 After he retired from the corporate world, Plumb began researching and writing what would become Your Brother in Arms: A Union Soldier’s Odyssey.
 He received a grant to conduct research for this project from the Tawani Foundation, parent organization of The Pritzker Military Library in Chicago.
 His second book, The Better Angels: Five Women Who Changed Civil War America, was published in March 2020 by the University of Nebraska Press.
 He has spoken on Civil War topics throughout the Eastern and Middle Atlantic states.

-Plumb received his BA degree in history from the State University of New York at Buffalo; an MA degree from the Newhouse School at Syracuse University; and has attended the Yale Writers Workshops in residence 2014 through 2017 and in 2019 where he specialized in non-fiction and historical fiction writing.
+Plumb received his BA degree in history from the State University of New York at Buffalo; an MA degree from the Newhouse School at Syracuse University; and has attended the Yale Writers Workshops in residence 2014 through 2017, in 2019, and 2022, where he specialized in non-fiction and historical fiction writing.